chaine-io/climatedatapool/demosite/README.md

 # Demo site folder
-This is used as the publishing base.
+This folder is the publishing base.